 - Hook on door – One hook at a height where items will not touch the floor is recommended.
 British Standards suggest two clothes hooks, one at 1050mm and the other at 1400mm above the floor.
 The hook should be plastic.

-- Shelf space – British Standards suggest a flat topped close-coupled cistern providing a colostomy changing surface.
-For high or low level cisterns a separate colostomy changing shelf 125mm to 150mm deep and preferably 400mm wide, with its surface 950mm above floor level, should be provided
+- Shelf space – British Standards suggest a flat topped close-coupled cistern providing a stoma changing surface.
+For high or low level cisterns a separate stoma changing shelf 125mm to 150mm deep and preferably 400mm wide, with its surface 950mm above floor level, should be provided